-The first time I saw someone share a Dyson Airwrap on Instagram, my first thought was “that’s cool, but there’s no way it’s worth $500.”
-It wasn’t until I purchased the Dyson Hair Dryer, which literally changed my hair routine and proved worth every penny, that I started to get curious about the Airwrap.
+The first time I saw a Dyson Airwrap, my first thought was “that’s cool, but there’s no way it’s worth $500.”
+It wasn’t until I purchased the Dyson Hair Dryer, which changed my hair routine and proved worth every penny, that I started to get curious about the Airwrap.
 Could it be as amazing as everyone claimed?

-The Dyson Airwrap is a dryer with multiple attachments that promises to replace your entire kit of hot tools with one device that blow dries, curls, waves, and straightens—without extreme heat—to make salon-worthy looks achievable for people without any real hairstyling skills.
+The Dyson Airwrap is a dryer with multiple attachments that promises to replace your entire kit of hot tools with one device that blow dries, curls, waves, and straightens—without extreme heat—to make salon-worthy hairstyling achievable at home.

-I know—it sounds too good to be true.
-That’s why I put it (and all of its accessories) to the test.
-Read on for my honest review of the Dyson Airwrap, including pros and cons, what makes it special, the hair types it works best for, and everything else you need to know before considering buying this $500 styling tool.
+It sounds too good to be true.
+So that’s why I put the Airwrap (and all of its attachments) to the test.
+Read on for my honest review of the Dyson Airwrap, including pros and cons, what makes it special, the hair types it works best for, and everything else you need to know to decide if it’s right for you.

 My Review of the Dyson Airwrap Complete Styler